Counting Components of Hurwitz Spaces: Asymptotics of the count of components of . Part 1: the exponent

+Then, $\pi_0\CHur^*_X(G, D, n\xi)$ is the set of elements $x \in \Comp_X(c)$ such that $\gen{x} = G$ and $\mu_c(x) \in \mathcal{L}_n(G, D, \xi)$.
 In general, a component is not determined by its $c$-multidiscriminant, but we shall see later that there is a uniform bound on the number of components having a given likely map as their $c$-multidiscriminant (\Cref{lem:bounded-comp-each-multidisc}).
 This motivates first counting likely maps:

 \begin{proposition} We have the following estimate for the count of likely maps:

 \end{proposition}

 \begin{proof} To determine a likely map of degree $n$, one must choose for each $\gamma \in D$ a way to divide $n \xi(\gamma)$ into the $\card{\tau^{-1}(\gamma)}$ conjugacy classes that make up $\gamma$.
 Therefore, $\card{\mathcal{L}_n(G, D, \xi)}$ is equal to the number of such possibilities, which is given by: